SafeAILab/zkDL/README.md

 - **Foundation**: This project is based on the CUDA implementation of the `bls12-381` elliptic curve, using the `ec-gpu` package developed by Filecoin.

-- **Quantization**: For the efficient application of ZKP tools, the floating point numbers involved in deep learning computations are quantized.
+- **Quantization**: For the efficient application of ZKP tools, the floating-point numbers involved in deep learning computations are quantized.

 - **Tensor Structures and GKR Protocol**: We utilize a specialized version of the GKR protocol to maintain tensor structures, facilitating the parallelization of proofs.
 For operations like ReLU, which are inherently non-arithmetic and thus challenging for ZKP schemes, *auxiliary inputs* are employed to transition them into arithmetic operations.

-- **Neural Network Modelling**: We approach neural network modeling by visualizing it as an arithmetic circuit.
+- **Neural Network Modelling**: We fit the neural network into the ZKP backend by modelling it as an arithmetic circuit.
 Our strategy breaks free from the conventional layer-wise precedence, especially when non-arithmetic operations come into play, allowing for a more efficient 'flattened' circuit representation.

 ![Circuit Diagram](./images/circuit.png)

 ## Prerequisites

-Ensure CUDA is installed on your system, and find out the compatible CUDA architecture.
-Let's assume that we have `sm_70` architecture, which is common for Nvidia Tesla V100.
+Ensure CUDA is installed on your system, and identify the compatible CUDA architecture.
+For this documentation, we use the `sm_70` architecture as an example, commonly found in Nvidia Tesla V100.

 ## Setup & Installation